Nowhere (event): Layout

 Nowhere is created solely by the participants and driven by theme camps which are called Barrios.
-During the last incarnations Nowhere used a layout that reassembled a compass.
+During the last incarnations Nowhere used a layout that resembled a compass.
 This leads to an arrangement of the Barrios in a circle-like shape.
 Nowhere further divides the camps into four distinct sound zones reading from the blue zone which has a no sound policy to the red zone which hosts the dance camps.
 The same goes for the free camping areas.

 Art

-Art is the core of any burn event and Nowhere do not differ from this.
-Despite this large, scale artworks are rare at Nowhere.
+Art is the core of any burn event and Nowhere does not differ from this.
+Despite this, large scale artworks are rare at Nowhere.
 This is in part due to the strict non burning policy.
 The logistics of transport, setup, takedown and removal are more challenging to the participants because of this.
 Nowhere gives art grants for artists up to €3000.
 Artworks that are meant to be built on the playa require prior registration.